(observation frequency useful for detecting dust)

 dust is somewhere.

-The thermal radiation of cold dust produces considerable
+The black-body radiation of cold dust produces considerable

 wavelength so the signal corresponds to the mass of the dust cloud.